sreehriz/sreehriz/README.md

      are all live third-party APIs — no setup needed, they just work once this file is your profile README.

-  3. GitFut card depends on a community-hosted API; if it ever 404s, check https://github.com/andregustc/gitfut for the current working endpoint format.
+  3. GitFut card is served from gitfut.com.
+It's clickable and links to your live card at https://gitfut.com/sreehriz?country=in — if the embedded image ever breaks, just re-check that the opengraph-image path still resolves for your profile.
   ============================================================
 -->